11 An Introduction to Missing Data

 3 1 Ozone Solar.R

-We have everything!
+Now imp is just like with mean imputation and so we have everything!
 How did it do it?
 By chaining equations.
-First we start with mean imputation.
-Then we use our fit model to predict for one covariate, and then we use those predicted scores to predict for the next covariate, and so forth.
-We cycle back and then everything is jointly predicting everything else.
+First mice starts with mean imputation.
+This gives an initial complete dataset.
+Then mice uses a prediction model to re-predict for the missing values for one covariate.
+We now have a new and improved (and still complete) dataset.
+We use this new dataset to run a prediction model on the next covariate, and so forth.
+We cycle around a few times and then everything is jointly predicting everything else.

 Ozone Solar.R